th3k3y/th3k3y/README.md

 <div align="center">

 <br>
 This is th3k3y, welcome to my profile.
-I am 15yo, absolutely in love with cybersecurity and computer science.
-I also love reading, philosophy, astronomy, science, psychology, social engineering, basically everything interesting.
-Peace.
+I am 17 years old and I did this GitHub at 14/15.
+Enjoy.
 <br>

 <i>Thanks for being here !</i> 😊